alastair38/pagescms/src/data/pages/testing.md

       - title: Number 2
         description: Number 2 description
   - __typename: body
-    content: |-
-      ## Hello

-      This is some text for the rich text block
+    content: This is some text for the rich text block
 ---